gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

 ## How to Migrate

-1. Install and update dependencies
+1. Install and update dependencies.

    ```shell
    npm install gatsby-plugin-image gatsby-plugin-sharp gatsby-transformer-sharp